sagemathinc/cocalc/notes/april2014.md

          This fully works as we want.
          And bindfs (http://bindfs.org/) is pretty awesome; it lets you mount things read only, etc.
          It's fully FUSE, so no issues of kernel locking, etc.

+- [x] need to write the uid instead of username in the control groups rules file